 Judy is based on Peter Quilter’s renowned play, ‘End of the Rainbow‘, and directed by Rupert Goold.
-Not since David O. Selznick picked Vivien Leigh to play Scarlet O’Hara in Gone With The Wind, has there been a casting so perfect in Hollywood.

 I presume that portraying a legendary icon like Garland requires a laser-sharp balance to meet the bar set by her signature persona, enduring legacy and army of fans.
 Yet remarkably, Zellweger even managed to raise that bar with her incredible performance.
 Her subtle choices captured the beloved star with truth and authenticity, but devoid of clichés and exaggerations.
 The Oscar winner showed us the complexities of Garland, from her exceptional talents and the love for her children, while not shying away from her shortcomings and defects of character-all without compromising the story or offending the audience.